aws-samples/aws-iot-twinmaker-samples/src/modules/insights/iot-twinmaker-flink-library-guide.md

 ---
 **NOTE**

 IoT TwinMaker is currently in public preview.
 This service is subject to change.

+Currently IoT TwinMaker Flink library only supports Flink version 1.13.

 ---